patrickmcquay/Tidal/README.md

 4. tweezers, nice fine ones
 5. 3m vhb tape, thin, in half inch width: https://www.amazon.ca/gp/product/B06Y315PXN
 6. a good set of small screwdrivers
+7. a soldering vise or clamp of some sort makes this job way easier, especially soldering the wires to the pro micro while its in the body of the mouse.

 **Alright, now, to get started assembling!**